 - They sneezed, coughed, or somehow got respiratory droplets on you

-If a student or employee has a new symptom (e.g., new loss of smell only) with no other diagnosis to explain the symptom, he or she must remain home and talk to a health care provider about testing for COVID-19, even if it is the only symptom he or she is experiencing.
+If a student or employee has a new symptom (e.g., new loss of smell only) with no other diagnosis to explain the symptom, they must remain home and talk to a health care provider about testing for COVID-19, even if it is the only symptom he or she is experiencing.

 If a student or employee exhibits COVID-19 symptom(s) while at School, the Nurse will separate the ill person from routine clinic visitors who are in designated isolation rooms adjacent to the clinic.
-The Nurse will contact parents to pick up the student, and the family must follow the steps in the decision tree (to be provided by DCHHS).
+The Nurse will contact parents to pick up the student, and the family must follow the steps communicated by the Nurse.

 Students and employees should not come to school if they become sick with COVID-19 symptoms, test positive for COVID-19, or have been exposed to someone with COVID-19 symptoms or a confirmed or suspected case.
 If a student or employee tests positive for COVID-19, and the case is confirmed by DCHHS, the School will notify our community and will follow DCHHS direction.